Bath Festival of Blues and Progressive Music: Jefferson Airplane performance

+Jefferson Airplane performance

+A part of the band played late afternoon in Hot Tuna, Jorma Kaukonen, Jack Cassidy, Marty Balin & Spencer Dryden, in the evening after a break Jefferson Airplane went on stage and attacked with a huge, mind-blowing "Volunteers" but it had started to rain, suddenly Grace Slick said with great sadness "we apologize but the Airplane can't fly in the rain..." and they stopped, a good while later The Birds settled in acoustic only...

 Led Zeppelin performance

 Led Zeppelin accepted an offer from Bannister to headline for a fee of £20,000.
 They took to the stage at about 8:30 pm, as the sun was setting.
 The performance is considered by critics, and the band, as one of the most important of their career, representing a turning point in the recognition they received in Great Britain (until that point their on-stage success and popularity had largely been borne out on numerous United States concert tours).
 It was also one of the largest crowds the band performed to; well over 200,000 people were estimated at the time they took the stage.
 "Although we were about eight miles away from the stage," recalled Saxon's Biff Byford, "I'll never forget Jimmy Page playing guitar with a bow."

 Led Zeppelin played for three hours.
 The setlist was: